Bradley lays groundwork for new field of comparative foreign relations law with Oxford Handbook

 Helfer, who co-directs CICL and serves as AJIL co-editor-in-chief with Bradley, was deeply involved with the project from the beginning.
 “He was at every conference and helped advise me throughout,” Bradley said.
 “He’s been a great collaborator.”

 Helfer, an expert in the areas of international law and institutions, international adjudication and dispute settlement, human rights, and international intellectual property law and policy, praised Bradley’s stewardship of the project.

 “In developing the chapters for the Oxford Handbook, Curt reached out to countries beyond the United States and the handful of European countries that scholars usually study,” he said.
 “The result is a much richer and more comprehensive account of how foreign relations law is practiced and studied by a wide range of governments.”

 Helfer added that he emerged with an enriched understanding of a familiar topic.
 “Although I have extensively studied the international law of treaty withdrawal, I never considered the foreign relations dimensions of the topic, in particular which branches of government decide whether and how states exit from international agreements.”

-Slated for publication in early June, the book will be launched later that month in London, at the Center for Transnational Legal Studies, with a number of contributing scholars and other experts in attendance.
-Another event will be held in July during the Duke-Leiden Institute in Global and Transnational Law where Bradley co-teaches a course on comparative foreign relations law with Joris Larik of Leiden University, an expert on the external relations of the European Union and a contributor to the book.
+Two launch events that were attended by contributors and other interested scholars followed The Oxford Handbook’s spring publication: one in London on June 28 at the Center for Transnational Legal Studies; and a panel discussion on July 2 at the Duke-Leiden Institute in Global and Transnational Law, where Bradley taught a course on comparative foreign relations law with Joris Larik of Leiden University, an expert on the external relations of the European Union and a contributor to the project.